 Even though private wealth companies such as Citibank charge 0.5%-1% annual fees to manage your money, they can buy mutual funds for you that cost 1-1.5% annually for only 0%-0.5% (different class shares), thereby negating much of your annual fees.
 In other words, for a net fee of only 0-0.5%, you get someone constantly looking out for your best interests while you get to focus on building your wealth in other ways.

 If you have more money, you gain better access.
 With better access comes better knowledge.
 And with better knowledge comes a higher chance for greater fortunes and stability for you and your children.
 In other words, stop messing around!
+Get your finances in order with the help of my top financial products recommendations.
 Once you get into the wealth cycle, it’s hard to lose your edge unless you are a complete idiot.

 At a friend’s gathering the other day, the President of the SF Public Library system talked about how libraries help equal the playing field between the haves and the have-nots.
 I couldn’t be more supportive of her words and the system in which she presides.
 Libraries not only provide a place for our youth to learn and grow, libraries also help empower us with knowledge so we can make better life choices.

 The internet is like a library, allowing us to find categories of specific interest at a flick of a button.
 The internet is just a tad bit more interactive, with writers who will snap back at nonsensical comments.